mgpopinjay/pev-simulation/README.md

 Please install the [homebrew](http://mxcl.github.com/homebrew/) package system.
 It will provide all necessary dependencies:

-`brew install boost git cmake libzip libstxxl libxml2 lua tbb ccache`
+`brew install boost wget git cmake libzip libstxxl libxml2 lua tbb ccache`

 To be able to compile tools: